-NAME NUMBER OF SECURITIES UNDERLYING OPTIONS GRANTED(1)(#) % OF TOTAL OPTIONS GRANTED IN FISCAL YEAR EXERCISE OR BASE PRICE (\$/SHARE) EXPIRATION DATE GRANT DATE PRESENT VALUE(2)(\$) Robert L. McGeehan 45,000(3) 15,000(4) 14.3 2.9 34.0625 20.0000 10/31/06 07/02/07 617,850 171,600 H. Patrick Mahanes, , , , Jr 15,000(3) 4.8 30.8125 08/01/06 189,750 Richard J. Orwig 15,000(3) 4.8 30.8125 08/01/06 189,750 Michael W. Ruprich 12,500(3) 100,000(4) 4.0 19.6 30.8125 20.0000 08/01/06 07/02/07 158,125 1,144,000 David B. Arnold 10,000(3) 3.2 30.8125 08/01/06 126,500
+NAME NUMBER OF SECURITIES UNDERLYING OPTIONS GRANTED(1)(#) % OF TOTAL OPTIONS GRANTED IN FISCAL YEAR EXERCISE OR BASE PRICE (\$/SHARE) EXPIRATION DATE GRANT DATE PRESENT VALUE(2)(\$) Robert L. McGeehan Michael W. Ruprich H. Patrick Mahanes, 56 , 000 0 7.7 48.5625 07/30/07 758 , 650 Jr 31,600 4.3 48.5625 07/30/07 428,100 Richard J. Orwig 31,600 4.3 48.5625 07/30/07 428,100 David B. Arnold 22,300 3.1 48.5625 07/30/07 302,110 Paul W. Jones 0

-- . . . . - (1) Options with respect to the Corporation's Capital Stock were granted with an exercise price equal to the fair market value of the Capital Stock on the date of grant and require the optionee to hold ten percent of the shares received from any exercise for a one-year period from the date of exercise.
-Options with respect to the JLK common stock were granted in connection with JLK's initial public offering and with an exercise price equal to the initial public offering price of the JLK common stock.
-Such options vest after one year. - (2) Based on the Black-Scholes Option Valuation model adjusted for dividends to determine grant date present value of the options.
+- (1) Options with respect to the Corporation's Capital Stock were granted with an exercise price equal to the fair market value of the Capital Stock on the date of grant and require the optionee to hold ten percent of the shares received from any exercise for a one-year period from the date of exercise. - (2) Based on the Black-Scholes Option Valuation model adjusted for dividends to determine grant date present value of the options.
 The Corporation does not advocate or necessarily agree that the Black-Scholes model properly reflects the value of an option.
-The assumptions used in calculating the option value with respect to the Corporation's Capital Stock include the following: a risk-free interest rate of 6.53% for Mr. McGeehan's grant and 6.64% for all others (the rate applicable to a ten-year treasury security at the time of the award); a dividend yield of 2.0% (the annualized yield at the date of grant); volatility of 27.7% for Mr. McGeehan's grant and 27.9% for all others (calculated using daily stock returns for the twelve-month period preceding the option award); and a stock price at date of grant of \$34.0625 for Mr. McGeehan's grant and \$30.8125 for all others (the exercise price at which these options were granted was equal to the fair market value on the date of grant).
-The value of these options under the Black-Scholes model of option valuation applying the preceding assumptions is \$13.73 per share for Mr. McGeehan's grant and \$12.65 per share for all others.
-The assumptions used in calculating the option value of JLK's common stock include the following: a risk-free interest rate of 6.49% for all optionees (the rate applicable to a ten-year treasury security at the time of the award); no dividend yield (JLK does not presently intend to pay cash dividends to the holders of its common stock); volatility of 30.0% for all optionees (calculated using the average of the Corporation's volatility based on daily stock returns for the six months ended June 30, 1997 and JLK's volatility from June 27, 1997 through August 18, 1997); and a stock price at date of grant of \$20.00 for all optionees (the exercise price at which these options were granted was equal to the initial public offering price of the JLK common stock).
-The value of these options under the Black-Scholes model of option valuation applying the preceding assumptions is \$11.44 per share for all optionees.
-The ultimate values of the options will depend on the future market price of the stock of the Corporation or JLK, as the case may be, which cannot be forecast with reasonable accuracy.
+The assumptions used in calculating the option value with respect to the Corporation's Capital Stock include the following: a risk-free interest rate of 6.12% (the rate applicable to a ten-year treasury security at the time of the award); a dividend yield of 1.59% (the annualized yield at the date of grant); volatility of 23.8% (calculated using daily stock returns for the twelve-month period preceding the option award); and a stock price at date of grant of \$48.5625 (the exercise price at which these options were granted was equal to the fair market value of the Capital Stock on the date of grant).
+The value of these options under the Black-Scholes model of option valuation applying the preceding assumptions is \$13.55 per share.

+The ultimate value of the options will depend on the future market price of the stock of the Corporation which cannot be forecast with reasonable accuracy.
 The actual value, if any, an optionee will realize upon exercise of an option will depend on the excess of the market value of the relevant stock over the exercise price on the date the option is exercised.
 No adjustments were made for forfeitures or vesting restrictions on exercise.